drex33/azure-docs.ko-kr/articles/storage/blobs/manage-access-tier.md

 #Select the blob from a container
 $blob = Get-AzStorageBlob -Container $containerName -Blob $blobName -Context $ctx

-#Change the blob’s access tier to archive
+#Change the blob's access tier to archive
 $blob.ICloudBlob.SetStandardBlobTier("Archive")
 ```